Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Evaluations

 \subsection{Interpretation of the Results}

-Our results show that \detlog, despite its strong properties against adversarial transaction sequences, keeps the same performances as the natural, widely-used greedy algorithm on common transactions, regardless of the network topology or the limitations on the transaction amounts. \detlog therefore shows a good transaction throughput on daily transactions while ensuring a minimal throughput in any case.
+Our baseline results show that \detlog, despite its strong properties against adversarial transaction sequences, keeps the same performance as the natural, widely-used \GREEDY algorithm on common transactions, regardless of the network topology or the limitations on the transaction amounts. \detlog therefore shows a good transaction throughput on daily transactions while ensuring a minimal throughput in any case.

+The merchant scenario presents an advantageous case for \detlog.
+The directed nature of the transaction stream presents a more challenging case for balance management, as the balance cannot be restored by pure chance of getting a request in the opposite direction.
+In these conditions, the more careful \detlog gains advantage over \GREEDY.
+At the same time and with the current merchant selection, for the same number of requests, this effect is more pronounced when the degree of the receiving node, and coincidentally the combined capacity, is lower.
+Under an identical network topology, the higher number of approach channels with their additional capacity reduces the chance of failure due to their saturation.